 The other day a mom of young kids asked me if I dislike photographing families with toddlers and small children since they can be high energy (..her word was “insane”).

 So I want to take a minute and assure every single parent of toddlers and small children that I LOVE photographing your family and kids and you’re not alone if (when) your child loses it!
 I’ve never had a shoot with littles where someone didn’t have at least a minor outburst and usually it’s a full blown meltdown.
 Because of that, here are a few thoughts for all the parents who are nervous that their kid might misbehave.

 Your kids will have a meltdown.
 Just expect it.

 Photos can be a lot for everyone and it’s totally normal for younger kids to be confused, frustrated, and overwhelmed.
 After all, they’re often being thrown into clothing they don’t like, in a place they don’t know, with a stranger in their face.
-You’re not the only family who’s child just doesn’t want to cooperate.
+You’re not the only family whose child just doesn’t want to cooperate.

 That being said, there are definitely steps I take on my own and we can take together to minimize meltdowns.

 Get excited! (and stop telling your kids to smile *please*)